 Adjusted EBITDA is a measure of the Company's financial performance.
 It is intended to provide a proxy for the Company's operating cash flow and is widely used by industry analysts to compare the Company to its competitors and derive expectations of future financial performance of the Company.
 Adjusted EBITDA increases comparability between comparative companies by eliminating variability resulting from differences in capital structures, management decisions related to resource allocation, and the impact of fair value adjustments on biological assets and inventory, which may be volatile on a period-to-period basis.
 Adjusted EBITDA is not a recognized, defined, or standardized measure under IFRS.
-The Company calculates Adjusted EBITDA as net income (loss) before income taxes from continuing operations, excluding interest expense, income taxes, depreciation and amortization, unrealized gain (loss) on changes in fair value of biological assets, equity loss on investment in associate, share based payments, finance costs and certain one-time income or expenses.
+Management defines adjusted EBITDA sloss from continuing operations, as reported, adjusted for depreciation and amortization, equity loss on investment in associate, financing costs, gains and losses on sale of marketable securities, Canadian emergency wage subsidy, interest and accretion, share-based payments, change in fair value of biological assets realized through inventory sold, and unrealized gains and losses on changes in fair value of biological assets.